georgeslabreche/cmock-time_t/README.md

 # cmock-time_t
 Replicating a cmock issue with projects that have time_t typed variables.
+Issue was raised [here](http://www.throwtheswitch.org/forums?place=msg%2Fthrowtheswitch%2FMEyopYARV98%2FV1EJAoeEAwAJ).

 ## Steps
 1. Clone the project and run the ceedling command.